 As this is a visual layer, a virtual group, there are no real paths connected.
 However, you can see what the facts are in this group of nodes as the underlying pieces of information.

-The next step would be to materialise the groups and fuse entities, to bring information together from the entities which are considered the same.
+The next step would be to materialise the groups and fuse entities, bringing together information from the entities considered to be the same.

 Fusing entities

-To fuse entities, create a new entity which fuses information from facts determined to be the same.
+To fuse entities, create a new entity fusing information from facts determined to be the same.
 Then, establish the source and confidence in the new fused entity.

 In the best case, all properties on all these entities are complementary and there is no difference or conflict between them, so we can create a new, unified node.